MartinR2345/EndtoEndCybersecurityProgram-/README.md

 <p align="center">
  <strong>Step Two: Define Systems, Users, Devices & Sensitive Data </strong> <br/>

-The current “Systems” (within scope) for AI Driven are:
+I identified the “Systems” (within scope - that support the business).
+This included:
 <ol>
  <li><strong>AWS cloud infrastructure</strong> - This connects to web application, database, backups and hosts the fintech platform and cloud services </li>
  <li><strong>Payment Processing Web Application</strong> - This connects to customers, APIs, databases and basically customer-facing payment portal </li>
  <li><strong>Transaction Database</strong> - This stores PCI payment data and transaction history </li>
  <li><strong>Employee Endpoint Devices</strong> - This is used by employees, administrators and developers for daily operations</li>
+ <li><strong>Authentication systems</strong> - a digital bouncer.
+It verifies your identity—proving you are who you claim to be—before granting you access to an app, website, or device/li>
- <li><strong>Email & Collaboration Systems </strong> - This is for internal communication and business operations</li>
+ <li><strong>Email</strong> - This is for internal communication and business operations</li>
- <li><strong>Backup & Recovery Systems</strong> - This supports disaster recovery and business continuity.</li>
+ <li><strong>Backup Systems</strong> - This supports disaster recovery and business continuity.</li>
 </ol>

 I chose these systems because all these systems allow AI Driven to process payments, store transaction data, support customers, communicate internally and maintain business operations.
 This is everything the company uses to run its business operations.

-The current “Users” (users interacting with the environment) in Scope for AI Driven are:
+I also identified the “Users" of the environment:
 <ol>
  <li><strong>Employees</strong> - The primary role is to handle daily business operations. </li>
  <li><strong>Developers</strong> - The primary role is to build and maintain applications. </li>